psychemedia/storytelling-notes/knight-york-fish-ring.md

 Nameless promised him to bring word on his return, and departed.
 Some days after he came to another city, and there another old man met him and asked, ' Whither away ?'

-' To the Sun- King,' said Nameless.
+' To the Sun-King,' said Nameless.

 'That 's capital.
 Come, I '11 bring you to our king, who '11 have something to say to you.'